digital-work-lab/theses/docs/writing/writing_phase.md

 The **Introduction and Literature Review** should be written later to align with study findings and to provide proper context.
 Finally, the **Conclusion** summarizes key insights without introducing new ideas.

+## Using active voice

+It is recommended to use active voice ("I" or "We") instead of passive voice (commonly used in German).

 ## Topic Sentences

 Topic sentences provide clarity and structure, making it easier for readers to follow the argument.
 They are commonly found in high-quality academic writing.
 Good examples of topic sentences can be found in top-tier journal papers like the one of Davis (1989):

-      Perceived Usefulness and Perceived Ease of Use
+> Perceived Usefulness and Perceived Ease of Use
+>

-      What causes people to acceptor reject information technology?
+> What causes people to acceptor reject information technology?
 Among the many variables that may influence system use, previous research suggests two determinants that are especially important.
 First, people tend to use or not use an application to the extent they believe it will help them perform their job better.
 We refer to this first variable as perceived usefulness.
 Second, even if potential users believe that a given application is useful, they may, at the same time, believe that the systems is too hard to use and that the performance benefits of usage are outweighed by the effort of using the application.
 That is, in addition to usefulness, usage is theorized to be influenced by perceived ease of use.
+>

-      Perceived usefulness is defined here as “the degree to which a person believes that using a particular system would enhance his or her job performance.”
+> Perceived usefulness is defined here as “the degree to which a person believes that using a particular system would enhance his or her job performance.”
 This follows from the definition of the word useful: “capable of being used advantageously.”
 Within an organizational context, people are generally reinforced for good performance by raises, promotions, bonuses, and other rewards (Pfeffer, 1982; Schein,1980; Vroom,1964).
 A system high in perceived usefulness, in turn, is one for which a user believes in the existence of a positive use-performance relationship.
+>

-      Perceived ease of use, in contrast, refers to “the degree to which a person believes that using a particular system would be free of effort.”
+> Perceived ease of use, in contrast, refers to “the degree to which a person believes that using a particular system would be free of effort.”
 This follows from the definition of “ease”: “freedom from difficulty or great effort.”
 Effort is a finite resource that a person may allocate to the various activities for which he or she is responsible (Radner and Rothschild, 1975).
 All else being equal, we claim, an application perceived to be easier to use than another is more likely to be accepted by users.

 ## Tense Usage in Academic Writing